andrewmilligan/slant/slant/portfolio/projects/data.markdown

 {@graph
   img_path = "portfolio/projects/data/national_gun_deaths_bg_checks.gif"
-	footnote = "Each pint shows the crude rate of all deaths in a state in a given year as estimated by the CDC; black and red states do and don't have background check laws, respectively.
+	footnote = "Each point shows the crude rate of all deaths in a state in a given year as estimated by the CDC; black and red states do and don't have background check laws, respectively.
 The lines show LOESS fitting the two classes of states with 95% confidence intervals.
 The density plots at the